VCTLabs/redis-ipc/README.rst

 |std| |python| |style|

 |tag| |license|

-redis-ipc is an example of how redis_ can be used as an advanced IPC mechanism on an embedded Linux system, for instance as a substitute for the more common choice of dbus.

 redis-ipc is intended to make communication among different logical components of a system convenient.
 It is not intended to replace shared memory for high